Building a Budget with Allocations

 How At-Risk UPSFF Funds Are Allocated

 The total amount of At-Risk dollars that a school receives will be based on the projected number of students identified as At-Risk.
-For FY26, this per-pupil dollar amount is $4,069 per student.
-This per-pupil amount is 27% of the UPSFF foundation level.
+For FY27, this per-pupil dollar amount is $4,173 per student.

 At-Risk Concentration UPSFF